 - The investigator will contact you at least every four months to let you know what's happening, or more often if there are updates.

-- The investigator will collect evidence about the concerns raised, such as medical records or CCTV footage, and may need to ask the nurse or midwife’s employer for this.
+- The investigator will collect evidence about the concerns raised, such as medical records or CCTV footage, and may need to ask the nurse, midwife or nursing associate’s employer for this.

 - The investigator will call you to find out more from you about what happened.
 We understand it can be upsetting to recall the details, so if you prefer not to talk about it, we would be happy for you to email us or you can write to us instead at:

 - The investigator might also speak to other witnesses over the phone and ask them if they would be happy to attend a hearing should this be needed.